ericaanfiloquio/qaengineer/README.md

-# My study journey as a QA Engineer
+# My study journey as a QA Enginee

-## Here you will find my certificates and some other important documents.
+Here you will find my certificates and some other important documents.

-### contact me via e-mail: ericafanfiloquio@gmail.com